paulinaljy/Assignment6/README.md

   - BlockOpponent takes in a list of any combination of strategies and looks for the move that allows the current player to block the opponent's best move
 - Strategy implementation can be found: src/cs3500/pawnsboard/strategy
 - Tests for strategies can be found: test/cs3500/pawnsboard/StrategyTest.java

+CHANGES FROM ASSIGNMENT 6:
+In View:
+- Added new behavior to ViewActions:
+  - isViewEnabled: returns whether the view should be playable (cells and cards clickable), necessary to distinguish machine vs. human player
+- Added new behaviors to PawnsBoardView:
+  - reset: resets the selected cells on the GUI view board
+  - displayMessage: displays an error message in the GUI view game board as a message dialog
+  - displayGameOverMessage: displays the game over message in the GUI view game board

+In Model:
+- Added a new interface ModelActions that notifies the controller whenever the model updates the game state:
+  - itsYourTurn: notifies the player controller it's their turn and to choose a move
+  - refreshView: notifies the player controller to refresh their view
+  - processGameOver: notifies the player controller that the game is over